CarlaCGDM/open-virtual-tours/README.md

  - Include the name of your organization, the name of your tour, description, etc. (React .env file).
  - Include your cert.pem and key.pem certificates (frontend/certs folder).
 ### 2.5.
 Clone the repo on your VPS through Github Actions Runner
 Go to settings -> actions -> runners and create a new runner and follow the instructions.
-Additionally, to make the runner persist:
+Keep in mind you need to run each installation comand as superuser and assign 777 permissions to the runner folder before the configuration step.
+Finally, to make the runner persist:
 ```bash
 $ sudo ./svc.sh install
 $ sudo ./svc.sh start